Kalaripayattu – 3,000-Year-Old Indian Martial Art From Which Kung Fu And Karate Emerged

 According to ancient folklore, the god Vishnu transmitted the knowledge of Kalaripayattu to the sage Parasurama and his twenty-one disciples.
 Kalaripayattu - the most popular amongst many martial arts practiced in India - was later learned by ordinary people in South India through the art's disciples.

-The word kalaripayattu (means training ground) is a combination of two words, namely, 'kalari' (ground or teaching place) and 'payattu' (fight, and exercise).
+The word kalaripayattu (which means training ground) is a combination of two words, namely, 'kalari' (ground or teaching place) and 'payattu' (fight, and exercise).
 Styles of this ancient martial art differ considerably from one tradition to another.

-Kalaripayattu or simply ‘kalari’ includes hand-to-hand combat or the use of weapons like sword, spear, stick, and fight between unarmed and armed persons; it is closely related to the old Indian traditional medicine Ayurveda and herbal medicine.
-Additionally, it also uses ancient massage techniques based on knowledge of the sensitive points of the body.
+Kalaripayattu, or simply ‘kalari’ includes hand-to-hand combat or the use of weapons like swords, spears, and sticks, and fighting between unarmed and armed persons; it is closely related to the old Indian traditional medicine Ayurveda and herbal medicine.
+It also uses ancient massage techniques based on knowledge of the sensitive points of the body.

 Kalaripayattu is deep-rooted in Hinduism and based on Hindu medicinal concepts found in Ayurveda.
 Skilled practitioners of Kalaripayattu master complex knowledge of healing techniques and pressure points on the human body.